manoja328/sort-sort-of-clevr/README.md

 ## (Optional) Embed sentences with skipthoughts

-`source/prepare_dataset.py` will do this thing.
+Run `python source/prepare_dataset.py` will do this thing.
 Before run this code, you must replace some paths in this file such as `dataset_dir`.